 Mind you, magic happens when the ratio of trail to "volume" is tuned just right.
 You don’t want to gas the room.
 People will remember you, for sure, but likely in horror.

 What you can do to smell enticing, not repulsive

 If you want to go for the generally lighter eau de toilette concentration versus the denser eau de parfum, so be it.
 This is highly variable depending on how "heavy" your fragrance is to begin with.
-One option which you might consider (and this is the most luxurious one, as it’s the costliest) is the pure perfume (sold as extrait de parfum): it leaves a subtler trail.
+One option you might consider (and this is the most luxurious one, as it’s the costliest) is the pure perfume (sold as extrait de parfum), which leaves a subtler trail.
 That’s because sillage is dependent on diffusion, in turn aided by the alcohol content; in pure perfume the ratio of alcohol to fragrant oils is lower.

 Fragrance oils are another option; they usually stick to the skin, trailing minimally due to the lack of alcohol in the formula.
 It's therefore a more intimate way of wearing scent.